 - People who both drank moderately and exercised had the lowest risk of fatal heart disease.
-They had a 50% reduced risk in comparison to non-drinkers who didn’t exercise.
+They had a 50% reduced risk.
+That’s compared to non-drinkers who didn’t exercise.

 - Alcohol abstainers who exercised had a higher risk.
 And those who drank in moderation but didn’t exercise also had a higher risk.
-In both cases the risk of heart disease dropped about 30% in comparison to abstaining non-exercisers.
+In both cases the risk of heart disease dropped about 30%.
+That’s compared to abstaining non-exercisers.

 After reviewing the research on heart diseases and stroke, Dr. David Whitten reported this. “[W]e don’t have any drugs that are as good as alcohol.”
 And noted investigator Dr. Curtis Ellison wrote that “abstinence from alcohol is a major risk factor for coronary heart disease.”

 Moderate drinking appears to be beneficial in reducing or preventing even more diseases and health problems.
 The benefits of moderate drinking are many.
 To learn more, visit Alcohol and Health.